chanthus/micronaut-aop-examples/src/main/java/micronaut/aop/advice/introduction/README.md

 # Introduction Advice

-- Provides implementations to an interface or abstract class
+- Provides implementation to an interface or abstract class
-- Example: @Client
+- Example: `@Client`